 Daryl Hall and John Oates are the NUMBER-ONE SELLING DUO in music history!

-Signed to Atlantic by Ahmet Ertegun in the 1970’s, Daryl Hall & John Oates have sold more albums than any other duo in music history.
-Their 1973 debut album, Abandoned Luncheonette, produced by Arif Mardin, yielded the Top 10 single, “She’s Gone,” which also went to #1 on the R&B charts when it was covered by Taveras.
-The duo recorded one more album with Atlantic, War Babies, (produced by Todd Rundgren) before they left and promptly signed to RCA.
-Their tenure at RCA would catapult the duo to international superstardom.
+Signed to Atlantic by Ahmet Ertegun in the early 1970s, Daryl Hall & John Oates have sold more records than any other duo in music history.
+Their 1973 album, Abandoned Luncheonette, produced by Arif Mardin, yielded the Top 10 single, “She’s Gone,” which also went to #1 on the R&B charts when it was covered by Tavares.
+The duo recorded one more album with Atlantic, War Babies (produced by Todd Rundgren) before they signed to RCA.
+Their tenure at RCA would catapult Daryl and John to international superstardom.

-By 1987, the R.I.A.A. recognized Daryl Hall and John Oates as the NUMBER-ONE SELLING DUO in music history, a record they still hold today.
+By 1984, the R.I.A.A. recognized Daryl Hall and John Oates as the number-one selling duo in music history, a record they still hold today.

-John Oates released his memoir, Change Of Seasons (St. Martin’s Press) on March 28, 2017.
+John Oates released his memoir, Change Of Seasons (St. Martin’s Press) in 2017.
 Relying on his many handwritten journals, he brings to light many fascinating stories, ranging over his entire life, with a journalist’s eye and a poet’s heart.
-In Change of Seasons, Oates shares his highs, lows, triumphs, and failures.
-He takes the reader on a wild ride through all the eras, personalities, and music that have shaped him into who he is.
+John is creatively involved in the Nashville music scene, producing and writing for video and film projects as well as contributing to raising awareness for “Feeding America” through online virtual concerts.